 Jack: Mostly original stuff, all originals really.
 Me and Ric have been writing for a long, long time.
 We’ve always had songs, so Felix just picked them up and we played as a three-piece for a while.
 We tried to rock out without a bassist.

 Felix: We tried as hard as we could but it just didn’t work, did it?
 The best was when we went to record our first EP with Martin from MU Studios, and on the day we got there, we were like: “Oh yeah, by the way, we don’t have a bassist.
 Would you be alright to learn the EP and play bass on it?”

-Jack: Followed by: “And in the next ten minutes, preferably.”
+Jack: Followed by: “And could you learn the songs in the next ten minutes?.”
 But he did nail it in fairness.
 Then Martin eventually suggested Phil, and he’s the best thing that’s ever happened to me – not the band, me.